-As the mother of an 11-month-old, I’ve been reading more and more about child psychology and development; and, as I do so, I cannot help but draw conclusions about the ways in which many of the theories around this evolving field of research are applicable to me in my job as the owner of a doggy daycare.
+As the mother of an 16-month-old, I’ve been reading more and more about child psychology and development, and, in so doing, I cannot help but draw conclusions about the ways in which many of the theories around this evolving field of research are applicable to me in my job as the owner of a doggy daycare.
 For example, child developmental psychologists call the rolling, wrestling, nipping, pinning and general roughhousing that we see among human boys (and some girls, too), “rough-and-tumble” play.
 While some parents react in horror as their children assure them that this “rough and tumble play” is the most definitive sign of friendship, science is suggesting that the children are right!
 “In human children, early rough-and-tumble play is associated with better social competence later on” (The Work of Play,”The Gardner and the Carpenter”, Alison Gopnik, p 152).

 While correlation is not causation, this is giving behaviorists pause.